JBowers0921/configure-ad/README.md

 <br
 <br />
 <p>P
-5. In order to join Client-1 to your domain controller (DC): You should first return to Azure and set Client-1's  DNS settings to DC-1's Private IP address by       logging into Client-1 via Remote Desktop.
-Once in remote desktop-Client-1, Go to Windows Start >Search Settings > About > "Rename this PC Advanced"  .
+5. In order to join Client-1 to your domain controller (DC-1): You should first return to Azure and get DC-1's Private IP Address (Write it down).
+While still in Azure, open Client-1 VM.
+Go to : Networking > Network Interface Client 1685 (yours may be differnt) and click on "Client 1685".
+Next screen, scroll down and click on "DNS Servers".
+Then Change it to "Custom" and add DC-1's Private IP address (exam: 10.0.0.4) then click SAVE.
+Wait for the updates to take place.
+Once the updates are complete, go back to Azure and RESTART Client-1 (VM).
 </p>
 <br />
 <br />